-The Encryption takes place from your browser to website.
+The Encryption takes place from your browser to the website.

-In case of VPN the encryption takes place from your device to VPN server.
+In the case of VPN, the encryption takes place from your device to the VPN server.

-HTTPS can’t handle the critical cyber-attacks while VPN keeps you secure from such type of attacks.
+HTTPS can’t handle critical cyber-attacks while VPN keeps you secure from such types of attacks.

-Privacy and Security is the first priority for everyone working online.
+Privacy and Security are the top priority for everyone working online.
 It is important to know Will a Particular VPN Protect my privacy and Security or not?

 You can consider the points discussed in this article while choosing a Good VPN Service.

-Awareness, Precautions, and using Right-tools are the keys to stay safe from Cyber-crimes.
+Awareness, Precautions, and using Right-tools are the keys to staying safe from Cyber-crimes.

 Which VPN service are you going to use?
 Leave the comment below.